 rel attribute would be:

-rel attribute is set up by the theme file(s) and sits silently in the
+rel attributes are mostly set up by plugins and/or (child) theme file(s) and sit silently inside the

 Because this post is about nofollow, noreferrer and noopener